lukaskln/Optim-Visualization/README.md

 ## The Code

 The code is seperated into two scripts: one for univariate and one for bivariate functions.
-The code uses the *optim* packages and the *gr* visualization backend.
-Before running the script the function, maximum iterations and the starting position have to be set.
+The code uses the *optim* package and the *gr* visualization backend.
+Before running the script, function, maximum iterations and the starting position have to be set.
 Note, that Simulated Annealing is a heuristic method and outcomes can change if the seed is not fixed.

 ## Contact